marianagmmacedo/mobility_diversity/README.md

 -- A Jupyter-notebook named "_Estimating Mobility Diversity.ipynb_" containing an example on how to use the _MobilityDiversityFunctions_ class.

+-- A pickle data sample named "_data_mobility_diversity.pkl_" of the results of mobility diversity from the mobility of gender and socioeconomic groups in the regions of Medellín, Bogotá and São Paulo.

 Please check our manuscript's bibliography for the URLs of the repositories of the data used in our study (see the section below).